 Measured as the reported redemptions for Q4’25 per SEC filings as of March 18, 2026 for the following: Apollo Debt Solutions BDC (ADS), Ares Strategic Income Fund (ASIF), Barings Private Credit Corp (BPCC), Blackstone Private Credit Fund (BCRED), Blue Owl Credit Income Corp.
 (OCIC), Blue Owl Technology Income Corp.
 (OTIC), CliffwaterCorporate Lending Fund (CCLFX), CliffwaterEnhanced Lending Fund (CELFX), Golub Capital Private Credit Fund (GCRED), HPS Corporate Lending Fund (HLEND), Oaktree Strategic Credit Fund (OSCF), and North Haven Private Income Fund (NHPIF).
 Sources liquidity include: Reported Liquidity / Cash on Balance Sheets: Reported cash and revolving capacity available, and includes debt issuance subsequent to year-end.
 Liquid Loans: Adjusted for secured borrowings.

-Represents LTM EBITDA Growth year-over-year and excludes private debt investments that funded after December 31, 2024.
-Fair value is determined by the Board in conjunction with a third-party valuation firm and excludes both asset based investments and quoted investments.
+As of March 31, 2026, represents LTM EBITDA Growth year-over-year where data is available and relevant.
+Includes all debt investments for which fair value is determined by the Board in conjunction with a third-party valuation firm and excludes both asset-based investments and quoted investments.
 BCRED amounts are weighted on fair market value of each respective investment.
-BCRED amounts were derived from the most recently available portfolio company financial statements (which are generally one quarter in arrears), have not been independently verified by BCRED, and may reflect a normalized or adjusted amount.
+BCRED amounts were derived from portfolio company financial statements that are continuously received and may be updated; accordingly, growth figures may be based on prior period EBITDA amounts that were not available or, in the case of recently funded deals, not applicable in the prior period.
+Third-party figures (and corresponding BCRED amounts) have not been independently verified by BCRED and may reflect a normalized or adjusted amount.
 EBITDA is a non-GAAP financial measure.
 For a particular portfolio company, EBITDA is generally defined as net income before net interest expense, income tax expense, depreciation, and amortization over the LTM.
 EBITDA growth year-over-year may reflect some inorganic growth due to mergers and acquisitions (M&A).

-Private credit market exhibited average LTM EBITDA Growth of 5%, based on issuer companies of loans in the Lincoln International Private Market Database as of September 30, 2025, which is latest available data.
+Private credit market exhibited average LTM EBITDA Growth of 4%, based on issuer companies of loans in the Lincoln International Private Market Database as of December 31, 2025, which is latest available data.

 Morningstar.
 “Private Credit” is represented by Cliffwater Direct Lending Index.